|

 - Provides advice to the Environmental Protection Officer on technical issues including lake management, natural land acquisition, environmental permitting, enforcement, mitigation, attainment of environmental standards and modifications to existing or proposed new environmental legislation or standards.

-- Oversees the Division's role in surface water quality monitoring, impairment status, and water quality improvement projects.
+- Oversees the Division's role in pollution prevention, surface water quality monitoring, impairment status, and water quality improvement projects.

 Fiscal and Operational Support